leojay-net/DApp/README.md

 This project implements a smart contract system for managing organizations and their associated tokens on the Ethereum blockchain.
 It consists of two main contracts: `organizationContract` and `tokenContract`.

+## Description

+This system allows for the creation and management of organizations, each with its own associated token.
+It provides functionality for adding stakeholders, managing stakeholder types, and controlling token distribution through a whitelisting mechanism.

 ## Features

 ### Organization Management